tartaruszen/MADAN/README.md

 ## MADAN
+> Leonardo Gutiérrez-Gómez, Alexandre Bovet and Jean-Charles Delvenne<br>

 MADAN is the acronym of Multi-scale Anomaly Detection on Attributed Networks.
-This is an unsupervised algorithm allowing to detect anomalous nodes and their context at all scales of the network.
+This is an unsupervised algorithm allowing to detect anomalous nodes and their context at *all scales* of the network.

 <p align="center">
 <img src="figures/office.png">